Classical weight modules over $\imath$quantum groups: quantum groups

 Let us recall how to recover a symmetric pair from its Satake diagram.
+Here, we follow arguments in \cite[Section 2.4]{Ko14}.
 Let $(I,I_\bullet,\tau)$ be a Satake diagram, $\g = \g(I)$ the complex semisimple Lie algebra associated to the Dynkin diagram $I$.
 Let $e_i,f_i,h_i$, $i \in I$ be the Chevalley generators of $\g$.
 Then, there exists a unique automorphism $\omega$ on $\g$ such that

 The diagram automorphism $\tau$ induces a Lie algebra automorphism, also denoted by $\tau$, defined by

 To a tuple $\bfeta = (\eta_i)_{i \in I} \in (\C^\times)^{I}$, we associate a Lie algebra automorphism $\ad \bfeta$ on $\g$ by